Priorities for the Future

 Our new program, the California Employers' Pension Prefunding Trust and ongoing programs including the California Employers' Retiree Benefit Trust, Fresh Start, and Additional Discretionary Payments, help employers prepare for the future and cut their cost over the long term.

-Our actuarial team also has developed new pension tools to make it easier for employers to view pay-down scenarios and understand their options.
+Our actuarial team also has developed a new pension tool called Pension Outlook to make it easier for employers to view pay-down scenarios and understand their options.

 Our employers are our partners.
 Open and consistent communication is key to success.